Homage to Manjushri.

 - Reliance (rten) – they rely on the same cognitive sensor for their arising

 - Object (yul) – they cognitively aim at the same focal object for their arising

 - Mental aspect (rnam-pa) – they give rise to the same cognitive semblance of the focal object, which they assume or take on, like a transparent glass appearing to be blue when placed on top of a patch of blue color.
 The mental aspect that arises is somewhat like a mental hologram.

 - Time (dus) – they arise, abide, and cease simultaneously

-- Natal source (rdzas) – although coming from their own individual natal sources, referring to their individual tendencies (sa-bon), they come from natal sources that have the same slant (ris-mthun), in the sense that they work harmoniously together without clashing.
+- Natal source (rdzas) – coming from their own individual natal sources, referring to their individual tendencies (sa-bon).

 Noncongruent Affecting Variables